 - A little bit further, stands a pergola intended as a backdrop for a social gathering or an intimate conversation.
 A table with chairs is placed on the bed of decomposed granite mixed with cut-up tree trunks.
 (2)

-In the rear, the fig tree commands its own domain.
+- In the rear, the fig tree commands its own domain.
 A colony of agaves nestled in the roots creates the ground cover.
 (3)

-The walkways of moss surface flagstone (4) and precast concrete (5) entice movement.
+- The walkways of moss surface flagstone (4) and precast concrete (5) entice movement.

-The landscape (6) complements; it relates to all the hardscape elements and completes the arrangement.
+- The landscape (6) complements; it relates to all the hardscape elements and completes the arrangement.

 Geometry of the plan guides you in while serving up an element of surprise.
 Deliberate manipulation of triangular shapes reveals playful, unexpected recesses.

-Pushing and pulling, diagonal and orthogonal lines are doing something new each time — stimulating and stirring energy.
+Pushing and pulling, diagonal and orthogonal lines are doing something new each time.
+Stimulating and stirring energy.
 There’s life flowing through the garden’s veins.

-Alignment of individual pieces in plan moderates the intensity of the mounting drama.
+Alignment of individual pieces in plan moderates the intensity of mounting drama.
 It helps with the integration of the landscape features that are in constant movement themselves.
-It serves to accommodate the specific demands of arranging plants — a major driving force and dynamic presence of the design.
+It serves to accommodate the specific demands of arranging plants.

 Graphic discipline structures variations in fluid lines, colors, and materials.
-The eye follows easily from one designated function to the next.
-Thanks to the garden’s uncluttered/inviting/straightforward organization, the plants are displayed to their best advantage.
+As such, the eye follows easily from one designated function to the next.
+Thanks to the garden’s uncluttered organization, the plants are displayed to their best advantage.
+Most definitely, alignment is a major driving force and a dynamic presence of the design.